Oluwanifemi and Emmanuel here

 Before now: Twitter has actually grappled with the idea of making people pay for the service for a while.
 It officially announced its intention in July 2019 and has since carried out surveys to know what users might pay for.

-Prospects: From a couple of hints, especially with Revue acquisition and integrating paid newsletter on the platform, there are chances that the company could explore subscription via the following options and more:
+Prospects: From a couple of hints, especially with the Revue acquisition and integrating paid newsletters on the platform, there are chances that the company could explore subscription via the following options and more: